Jaseci-Labs/jaseci/examples/CanoniCAI/CCAI_codelab.md

 > **Note**
 >
-> Notice we are running `jsctl` commands directly from the terminal without first entering the jaseci shell?
-Any `jsctl` commands can be launched directly from the terminal by just prepending it with `jsctl`.
-Try it with the other `jsctl` comamnds we have encountered so far, such as `jac dot`.
+> Notice we are running `jacctl` commands directly from the terminal without first entering the jaseci shell?
+Any `jacctl` commands can be launched directly from the terminal by just prepending it with `jacctl`.
+Try it with the other `jacctl` comamnds we have encountered so far, such as `jac dot`.

 ## Intent classificaiton with Bi-encoder
 Let's introduce an intent classification AI model.